-If a student at the high school is not on the fail list at the end of each week, then the student will be allowed to leave school at 2:37 pm.
-This would continue until the next fail list was run or the student lost that privilege of leaving early by arriving late to school.
+If a student at the high school is not on the fail list at the end of each week, then the student will be allowed to leave school at 2:49 pm.
+This would continue until the next fail list was run or the student lost that privilege of leaving early.